zouw2/gClinBiomarker/README.md

 https://github.roche.com/lengn/gClinbiomarker_documents

 The repository includes
-- A user vignette demonstrates how gClinBiomarker package may help with your biomarker analysis
+- A user vignette demonstrates how gClinBiomarker package may help in your biomarker analysis
 - An exapmle use case document which contains more detailed use cases
 - A set of Rmarkdown templates that allow you to generate biomarker analysis report by "one click"